frc6506/docs/java/JavaCheetSheet.md

 Here the second print statement is printing out the length of the array stored in index 0 of the first array.

-> There is also a class called `ArrayList`, which provides more versatile way of data storage.
+> There is also a class called `ArrayList`, which provides a more versatile way of data storage.

 [Interesting Reading](https://www.willamette.edu/~gorr/classes/cs231/lectures/chapter9/arrays2d.htm)